LLM inference

 - GPTQ uses a Hessian; AWQ protects salient channels.

 Standard softmax-attention materializes an L×L matrix in HBM — IO-bound at long sequence length.
-FlashAttention tiles the computation and uses online softmax to keep partial state in SRAM. v1 (Dao 2022) showed ~3× speedup. v2 improved work partitioning. v3 (Shah, Bikshandi, Ye, Thakkar, Ramani, Dao 2024) exploits H100 features (TMA, warp specialization, FP8) to hit ~75% of H100 peak.
+FlashAttention tiles the computation and uses online softmax to keep partial state in SRAM. v1 (Dao 2022) showed ~3× speedup. v2 improved work partitioning. v3 (Shah, Bikshandi, Zhang, Thakkar, Ramani, Dao 2024) exploits H100 features (TMA, warp specialization, FP8) to hit ~75% of H100 peak.

 FA1 — the IO-aware idea